 Run, Hide, Fight

 Evolutionary instincts kick in during a highly stressful, potentially life-and-death situation, such as an active shooter on the premises.
 These three actions are self-explanatory and show the most basic human responses when faced with the threat of a live shooter.
-Sadly, as 2018 has been deadlier for schoolchildren than service members, many of the recipients of these instructions will be students.

 Children are instructed to run (find a path and attempt to evacuate), hide (lock or block a door), or in the absence of any other options, fight (attempt to incapacitate the shooter).
-These are similar protocols to ONE (Observe, Navigate, Escape) and all rest on the same premise: do what you can to distance yourself away from the shooter.
-If no other options exists, engage and attempt to neutralize the shooter.
+These are similar protocols to ONE (Observe, Navigate, Escape) and all rest on the same premise: do what you can to distance yourself from the shooter.
+If no other options exist, engage and attempt to neutralize the shooter.

 The Six Phases of the Attack

-These seemingly random attacks are not because one day the shooter simply decided to attack a school or cinema.
+These seemingly random attacks are not because one day the shooter simply decided to attack a school or Walmart.
 A quick synopsis of the pattern reveals that the shooters spend a considerable amount of time (sometimes years) preparing their assault and thinking carefully who their victims will be.

 The six phases can be categorized: I Cognitive Opening: The “Mindset” > II Planning > III Preparation > IV Approach > V Implementation > VI Post-Incident Mitigation.
-It is our hope that analyzing and understanding what happened will help us in prevent future calamities.
+It is our hope that analyzing and understanding what happened will help us in preventing future calamities.